psycopg/psycopg/docs/advanced/adapt.rst

 - Every context object derived from another context inherits its adapters
   mapping: cursors created from a connection inherit the connection's configuration.

-Connections obtain an adapters map from the global map exposed as `psycopg.adapters`: changing the content of this object will affect every connection created afterwards.
+  By default, connections obtain an adapters map from the global map exposed as `psycopg.adapters`: changing the content of this object will affect every connection created afterwards.
+You may specify a different template adapters map using the *context* parameter on `~psycopg.Connection.connect()`.

   .. image:: ../pictures/adapt.svg
      :align: center